 The BNS has many fields of application.
 It can also be used in the fields of education, transportation and as part of a free and fair election process (voter cards, electoral lists).
 The BNS is also flexible and able to process many millions of people, it adapts to its user, to the desired outcome and its environment.

-The Belgian company also specializes in the design of:
+The Belgian company is also specialized in the design and production of:

-– Postal and excise stamps (used by customs to track goods),
+– postage stamps and excise duties (used by customs to trace goods),

 Biometric Cards, Passports and Visas